Demiserular/FRAZBAZ/README.md

 ## Deployment

-This website is deployed using GitHub Pages.
+This website is deployed using netlify. on https://maddy4u.netlify.app/